Some designs and uses

 These are a selection of designs of open mesh floors (called "screened bottom boards" in the U.S.) that have been generated by different individuals for ventilation or monitoring varroa mite fall.

-OMFs are not a new idea, but have been around for about a century and a half, their main reason for use being to promote good wintering under harsh conditions.
+OMFs are not a new idea, but have been around for about a century and a half in the US, their main reason for use being to help ventilation in hot conditions.

 OMFs have several advantages, they provide ventilation of the hive and may remove the need for special ventilated top screens when moving colonies in summer, although a screen may be advisable for a long journey.
-Their popularity has increased since the arrival of varroa.
+Colonies on solid floors will often cluster on the front of the hive in hot weather, especially if the hive is in full sun.
+This rarely seems to happen with OMFs.
+This, I believe, is probably the greatest benefit of them.
+Their popularity in the U.K. and Ireland has increased since the arrival of varroa.

 They reduce opportunities for robbing to develop, because smaller entrance apertures can be used, that are easier for the bees to defend.

 When they were first advocated in the U.K. as an aid in the fight against varroa, many beekeepers were frightened to use them because they thought the bees would winter badly, even though they had been used successfully for many years in quite cold climates.
 In the first winter I used them I put half my colonies on OMFs and I left half on solids.
-All those on OMFs had very little chalk brood in the spring, yet those on solid floors had a heavy infection.
+All those on OMFs had very little chalk brood in the spring, compared to those on solid floors.
 They also wintered well, with no mouldy combs, so I am in absolutely no doubt about their value.